 Secure Payment Gateway Protocols and Standards

 Payment gateway security elements include encryption, tokenization and fraud prevention to safeguard transactions and sensitive data.
-Let us understand some of these in detail.
+Understanding these protocols helps you make informed decisions about your payment infrastructure.

 1. PCI DSS (Payment Card Industry Data Security Standard)

 PCI DSS is a set of rules for securing cardholder data.
-It benefits businesses by reducing fraud risks, data breaches and potential fines.
+It benefits your business by reducing fraud risks, data breaches and potential fines.

-You can follow the below-given steps to ensure that your business is PCI DSS compliant:
+You can follow these steps to ensure that your business is PCI DSS compliant:

 Regularly evaluate sensitive customer payment data to identify where it’s stored, processed or transmitted within your organisation.